 National COVID restrictions

-The new regulations for all citizens to stay at home unless for essential reasons.
 The Government is asking the public to adhere to the following:

 - Stay at home, except for legally exempt purposes, such as shopping for essentials or work that you cannot do from home

 - Prevent any mixing with people we do not live with

 - Schools and other educational settings should close and move to remote learning apart from vulnerable children or those whose parents are key workers